XIMDEX/drupal7-xowl-client/README.md

 ![configuring Content Types](/resources/images/drupal7_xowl_3.png)

-To configure the service's URL, go to the another configuration link called *Xowl Server Configuration* and enter a valid Xowl service URL:
+To configure the service's URL, go to the another configuration link called *Xowl Server Configuration* and enter a valid Xowl service URL (default: http://xowl.ximdex.net/api/v1).
+You will need a valid API token, if you don't have one, you have to visit the link *xowl register* and follow the steps:

 ![configuring the service's URL](/resources/images/drupal7_xowl_4.png)